We use minimal analytics to improve the site. Is that okay?

 Silicon Case

-With the size and versatility of the Sony A7c, sometimes it can be fun to fully protect the camera with one of these silicone cases.
-These eventually do wear out over time if you’re using it full time, but if you’re going somewhere where you intend to be a little rugged with your camera these can be nice to have around.
-Plus they really help with the grip, if you’re going on a boat or something.
+With the Sony A7c’s size and versatility, sometimes it can be fun to protect the camera fully with one of these silicone cases.
+These eventually wear out over time if you’re using it full time, but if you’re going somewhere you intend to be a little rugged with your camera, these can be nice to have around.
+Plus, they help grip you if you’re going on a boat or something.

-For example when I’m out fishing and have stinky hands from handling fish, then want to take photos, I don’t want to get my Italian leather case and my camera all disgusting with fish smell.
+For example, when I’m out fishing, have stinky hands from handling fish, and want to take photos, I don’t want my Italian leather case and camera to smell like fish.

 Leather Case For Sony A7cAvailable At: Kaza

 Kaza makes my favorite artisan-style leather half case.
-It’s a different style case than Lim’s cases so if you’re wanting something that feels a little more classic, Kaza is my go-to.
+It has a little bit more of a hand-made feel than the Gaza or Lim style leather cases, so Kaza is my go-to brand for that classic leather case feel.
 This case even has a threaded hole in the bottom for attaching a tripod plate.
-They also will sometimes bundle in straps or full-body cases which can actually be a really good deal.
-I have a few of the Kaza straps and cases and they have lasted me years already.
+They also sometimes bundle in straps or full-body cases, which can be great.
+I have a few Kaza straps and cases that have already lasted years.
 I highly recommend this company.

 SmallRig Cage

-With the Sony A7c being so small, sometimes using it by itself can be a little difficult for video shooters.
+With the Sony A7c being so small, using it by itself can sometimes be a little difficult for video shooters.
 The SmallRig cage adds some versatility for mounting additional accessories like a field monitor or additional mic accessories.
-The cages system is also somewhat modular where you can add different handles and attachments to expand the capabilities further.
+The cage system is also somewhat modular, so you can add different handles and attachments to expand the capabilities further.

 5. Camera Straps